Celtics-Suns Betting Odds, Preview, and Predictions | BetOnline.ag - CLNS Media

 The Boston Celtics (16-19, 17-16-2 ATS) welcome the Phoenix Suns (27-7, 18-16 ATS) to TD Garden today as both teams get ready to ring in the new year.
 Boston will be hoping to snap a three-game losing streak, while the Suns are also looking to get back on track after losing two of their last three.

-According to the online sports book Betonline.ag, the Phoenix are 5.5-point favorites:
+According to the online sports book Betonline.ag, the Phoenix are 3.5-point favorites:

 - Over-Under: 215 points